 Monitoring-only platforms show you what AI search engines say about a client.
 They do not fix it.
 An agency selling AEO as a service needs a platform that creates the content required to close visibility gaps: optimized articles, Reddit posts, and ideally YouTube content recommendations.
 Without content execution, the agency must hire writers, manage a separate content workflow, and manually connect monitoring insights to content production.
 That workflow is expensive and does not scale.

-As of June 2026, the split between monitoring-only and execution platforms is roughly 60/40.
-Budget tools like Otterly ($29 to $989/mo), AIclicks ($39 to $499/mo), and Semrush AIO ($99/mo add-on) track citations but generate zero content.
-Mid-tier platforms like Gauge ($100 to $599/mo), Relixir ($199 to $499/mo), and Loudmink ($99 to $599/mo) include content generation.
+As of July 2026, more platforms execute content than monitor only, and the line keeps moving as monitoring tools add generation.
+Budget tools like Otterly ($29 to $489/mo), Rankscale (from $20/mo), and the Semrush AI Visibility Toolkit ($99/user/mo) track citations but generate zero content.
+Execution platforms like AIclicks ($59 to $499/mo), Gauge ($599/mo), Relixir ($199 to $499/mo), Writesonic (from $79/mo), and Loudmink ($99 to $599/mo) include content generation.
 The distinction matters enormously for agency economics: a monitoring-only platform at $99/mo plus a freelance writer at $300/article for 10 articles costs $3,099/mo, while an execution platform at $299/mo that generates 20 articles costs $299/mo.

 What to verify: How many articles per month does the platform generate?
 What content types (blog, Reddit, YouTube)?
 Does the platform publish directly to WordPress/CMS or does the agency need to manually copy content?